 Credit card processing is a fairly complex topic, particularly since there are a lot of different ways to take a customer’s credit card information.

 Even in person, there’s more than one way to take the card.
 A customer can swipe, tap, or dip their card.
-They can even use a mobile wallet stored in their smartwatch.
-And of course, a service provider or accounts payable representative can always manually key in a transaction—which is what we’ll focus on today.
+They can even use a mobile wallet stored in their smartwatch/phone.
+And, of course, a service provider or accounts payable representative can always manually key in a transaction—which is what we’ll focus on today.

-Running keyed in transactions includes more work for your salesperson than other methods of credit card transactions, but it’s still quite easy.
+Running keyed-in transactions involves a higher risk of human error and is subject to stricter interchange qualification requirements than swiped or dipped transactions.
 Exactly how the process goes will depend upon the particular software you are using.
 That said, the general steps are:

 - First, your salesperson will usually take the customer’s credit card to read.
 If they don’t take the card, they’ll have to collect the card information from the customer, as is the case when payments are made over the phone.